 Security company Prolexic is reporting that, during last year's fourth quarter, there were 45 percent more DDoS attacks than the same time in the previous year, and more than double the number in the previous quarter.
 The company said that, while attacks are lasting a shorter period of time, they generally have a greater packet-per-second volume.

 "Machine Gun with Laser"

-Prolexic also said that the average attack bandwidth in the last quarter was 148 percent higher than the third quarter, and 136 percent more than a year ago.
+Prolexic also said that the average bandwidth in the last quarter was 148 percent higher than the third quarter, and 136 percent more than a year ago.

 Attacks are likely to be shorter, said Prolexic CTO Paul Sop in a statement, but with much more impact in terms of packet-per-second volume.
 "In the past," he said, "attackers had a rifle," while now "they have a machine gun with a laser."
-Prolexic also reported an increase in -layer attacks against e-commerce companies.
+Prolexic also reported an increase in application-layer attacks against e-commerce companies.

 The company also noted that there are a number of attack tools which have been developed in the last few years, making an attack something that people of various technical skills can readily launch.
 The tools include single user flooding tools, small host booters, shell booters, Remote Access Trojans with flooding capabilities, simple and complex DDoS bots, and even some commercial DDoS services.

 Arbor Networks noted that the threat is "obviously more severe from professionally coded bots," with smaller threats from small projects conducted by amateurs.
 But even the smaller attacks, it noted, can have Remote Access Trojan functionality that allows such actions as password theft, downloading and enabling malware, or keystroke detection.